piotrowskiadam/souffleur/README.md

-# Souffleur (v4.5)
+# Souffleur (v4.7.0)

 ![Souffleur Logo](icons/icon128.png)

 A Firefox extension for managing and quickly accessing prompts for Large Language Models with a MacOS Spotlight-like interface.
+(Now using Manifest V3).

 ## Features